samiksha0shukla/AIxAI/versions/v2-mcp_support/README.md

-# **Agenteer V2 - AI Agent Generator with MCP Support**
+# **AIxAI V2 - AI Agent Generator with MCP Support**

-This is the second version of the Agenteer project, building upon V2 by adding MCP server support for seamless integration with AI IDEs like **Windsurf** and **Cursor**.
+This is the second version of the AIxAI project, building upon V2 by adding MCP server support for seamless integration with AI IDEs like **Windsurf** and **Cursor**.
 The system starts with a reasoning LLM that analyzes user requirements and documentation to create a detailed scope, which then guides specialized coding and routing agents in generating high-quality **Pydantic AI agents**.

-What makes V3 special is its ability to run as an **MCP server**, allowing AI IDEs to directly leverage Agenteer's agent generation capabilities.
-When you ask your AI IDE to create a new agent, Agenteer can not only generate the code but the IDE can automatically write it to the appropriate files, manage dependencies, and help you test the agent — creating a powerful synergy between agent generation and development environment.
+What makes V3 special is its ability to run as an **MCP server**, allowing AI IDEs to directly leverage AIxAI's agent generation capabilities.
+When you ask your AI IDE to create a new agent, AIxAI can not only generate the code but the IDE can automatically write it to the appropriate files, manage dependencies, and help you test the agent — creating a powerful synergy between agent generation and development environment.

 The core remains an intelligent documentation crawler and **RAG (Retrieval-Augmented Generation)** system built using **Pydantic AI**, **LangGraph**, and **Supabase**.
 The system crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.